TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Mail/Index.rst

 How to set and use a default sender
 ===================================

-It is possible to define a default email sender ("From:") in the *Install Tool*:
+It is possible to define a default email sender ("From:") in :guilabel:`Admin Tools > Settings > Configure Installation-Wide Options`:

 ..  code-block:: php
     :caption: typo3conf/AdditionalConfiguration.php